1. Find Freelancer Photographer Jobs

 - About Me section: Write out your experiences, awards and any past clients of note.

-- Skill Set: list your skills that are associated with your service such as Photoshop or Studio lighting
+- Skill Set: list your skills that are associated with your services such as Photoshop or Studio lighting

 - Services: under the UPDATE PROFILE click ADD A SERVICE to include any additional services that you offer eg: Retouching